 For push-ups, you have to grab each bar with your hand and lay down in the conventional push-up position, ensuring your wrists, elbows, and shoulders are perfectly aligned.

 At this point, your back should be straight.
-Now, lower yourself down slowly, keeping your body flat all the while.
+Now, lower yourself down slowly, keeping your body flat.
 Then, push yourself back up slowly and steadily.
 The real challenge is to keep your body straight.

-3. Tricep Dips
+4. Tricep Dips

-Start by holding the parallel bars and lift yourself up, supporting your body weights with your arms extended and fully locked at the elbow.
+Start by holding the parallel bars and lifting yourself up, supporting your body weights with your arms extended and fully locked at the elbow.